demanuel/NewsUP/README.md

 perl uploadit.pl -directory my_folder -a "-com \"extra arguments for newsup.pl\"" -debug
 ```
 This will create a bunch of rars (check the rar configuration) of the dirctory "my_folder".
 It will also print a bunch of debug messages.
+You need to configure the path to the rar, par2 utilities, temporary folder and to newsup.pl on the newsup.conf file.

 * completion_checker.pl - this script will check the completion of all files in a NZB:
 ```